 Industry connectedness is an integral part of the Master of Biotechnology and bioinformatics.
 Students have opportunities to gain an industry perspective, establish professional networks prior to graduation, learn from industry guest lectures, participate in site visits and engage in industry-linked research projects.

 Research with us

 Take on a higher degree by research in biotechnology and bioinformatics and explore developments in this progressive field under the supervision of our expert staff.
 Here, we seek to understand how molecules are made, how they can be utilised and how they work in complex biological systems.

 Chemical, biological and data analysis for forensic investigations

 Strong links with Victoria Police have led to significant advancement on key initiatives in recent years.
-This has resulted in joint projects between the Centre for Chemistry and Biotechnology and the Victoria Police Forensic Services Department.
+This has resulted in joint projects between Deakin and the Victoria Police Forensic Services Department.

 These projects cover a diverse array of topics, including the development of DNA analysis, entomology studies and illicit drug chemical fingerprinting.
 The projects have added significantly to forensic science in Victoria and have led to several key recent publications.